Pair-Alysis (Updated!)

 REAL WORLD TAKEAWAYS

-• The “paradox of choice” is the phenomenon by which more choice – often assumed to always be better than less choice in western societies – can lead to less happiness, less satisfaction, and a harder time making a decision in the first place.
+• There are both advantages and disadvantages of having so many options.
+The “paradox of choice” is the phenomenon by which more choice – often assumed to always be better than less choice in western societies – can lead to less happiness, less satisfaction, and a harder time making a decision in the first place.

 MATH OBJECTIVES